Slan1997/gitskills/README.md

-# gitskillsi have a crush on hch, what should i do.
+having a crush on H, should i go after him of not